comex/rust-shlex/README.md

 The algorithms in this crate are oblivious to UTF-8 high bytes, so they iterate over the bytes directly as a micro-optimization.

+Disabling the `std` feature (which is enabled by default) will allow the crate to work in `no_std` environments, where a the `alloc` crate, and a global allocator, are available.

 # LICENSE

 The source code in this repository is Licensed under either of